mootw/snout-scout/readme.md

 - make scouting have real time impact for match planning with automated digests.
 - game agnostic; the app is fully configurable using a json file.
 - device agnostic; PWA first with native apps for all platforms via Flutter
-- all data processing is done on client for FULL offline support
+- FULL offline support (devices could hypothetically share data peer to peer)
 - easy export of data into multiple formats like csv and json
-- responsive in low bandwidth scenarios to allow for multiple transport layers to be considered
 - cryptography ensures data integrity
 - Connect to the TBA API to autofill data like event schedules and match results (including support for year specific data mapping).
-- Single compact (mostly) readable data JSON file to allow for durable data.
-The structure is also fully typed and null safe
-- strong separation between live stats (like ranking position) and facts (like scouting match data)
 - no data loss
     - client saves all data locally until it can sync
-    - database is append only
+    - Append only database with cryptographically signed messages
-- data anywhere.
-A client device can load and edit scouting data from a peer or local disk.
+- strong separation between live stats (like ranking position/pick lists) and facts (like scouting match data)

+- internet connection is assumed at >= 30KB/s (~400ms ping; <10% packet loss); and will provide a good experience
+- use standardized technologies like Cbor for stability and portability. take advantage of novel techniques where value can be added

 ## Snout-scout is NOT designed to:
 - track official standings or scores directly (official scores are linked if TBA event key is provided)